 So, what does this have to do with our health?

 A lot.
-And trust me, I wouldn’t have believed it years ago but now that I understand the emotional, the energetic and the physical layers of the body (all of which are outlined in The Method™ I created, which is revealed in my upcoming retreats), I realize that you cannot heal from a health issue without addressing deeper layers beyond the physical (only eating clean, working out and taking supplements).
+And trust me, I wouldn’t have believed it years ago but now that I understand the emotional, the energetic and the physical layers of the body, I realize that you cannot heal from a health issue without addressing deeper layers beyond the physical (only eating clean, working out and taking supplements).
 It’s simply not possible to solely focus on the physical and expect healing to occur.
+We must go deeper into the emotional and energetic layers of the body.

 This is why my office is flooded with patients who aren’t getting better despite doing everything “right” per their doctor’s instructions.

 To me, boundaries enhance our ability to have a sense of self.
-They affect the impact our feelings, emotions, behavior of what we do and don’t do, how we attribute meaning to incoming data and what we look like to our self and other people.
+They affect the impact our feelings, emotions, behavior of what we do and don’t do, how we attribute meaning to incoming data and what we look like to ourselves and other people.

 If you do not have healthy boundaries for yourself you let people walk all over you or you may let people abuse you physically, emotionally or energetically.
 So, if we’re looking to dive deeper and understand our boundaries and how they affect our health, it’s a good question to ask ourselves, “Where do I stop and where do you start?”
 Ahhhh that’s something I went into great detail about and discussed in the Dear Amie audio feature here that you can listen to.